Medicaid Asset Protection Trust

 How Does a Medicaid Asset Protection Trust Work?

 A Medicaid Asset Protection Trust is an irrevocable Trust that can be a highly effective asset preservation strategy.
 This strategy allows you to place in the Trust assets that Medicaid would otherwise consider to be available to you and would count against your eligibility.

 You, the “trustor,” create the Trust and name one or more persons other than yourself or your spouse to manage the Trust.
 You are entitled to all of the income from the Trust for your lifetime.
 You may also make the income available to your spouse.
 Neither you nor your spouse may draw from the principal.
-However, you may direct the trustee to withdraw principal to give to others, including to you.
+However, you may direct the trustee to withdraw principal to give to others, who may in turn spend those funds on you.
 This is the way you can get funds from the Irrevocable Trust if you need them.

 You may give detailed instructions as to how the assets are managed.
 You may even retain the right to change the trustee at any time if the trustee is not managing the assets to your satisfaction, or for any other reason.
 You continue to have full use of any real estate placed in the Trust.